henrylevesque/AI_Assisted_Analysis_Tool/README.md

 See `documentation.md` for a step-by-step guide.

 ### Contributing
 Contributions are welcome!
-Please see `CONTRIBUTING.md` (to be created) for guidelines.
+Please see `CONTRIBUTING.md` for contribution guidelines, issue templates, and the code of conduct.

 ### License